 - Outdoor Storage: The keeping, in an unenclosed area, of any goods, junk, material, merchandise, or vehicles in the same place for more than 24 hours and not associated with an outdoor retail sales establishment.
 See also retail sales, outdoor. - Overlay District: A zoning district that encompasses one or more underlying zones and that imposes additional requirements above that required by the underlying zone.
+Overlay zones deal with special situations that are not appropriate to a specific zoning district or apply to several districts. - Paintball/Laser Tag Facility: A commercial indoor or outdoor facility open to the public for a fee and operated to accommodate the playing of paintball, laser tag, and similar recreational activities in which players eliminate opponents from play by hitting them with dye-filled capsules ("paintballs") that break upon impact, or by using infrared-emitting light guns to tag designated targets, or by employing similar devices and technologies.

-Overlay zones deal with special situations that are not appropriate to a specific zoning district or apply to several districts. - Parking Space: An area reserved for the parking of one motor vehicle. - Peak Hours of Operation: The busiest hours of operation in an average 24-hour period of a nonresidential use, which may represent the time of heaviest production or of customer or employee traffic, depending on the nature of the use. - Permitted Use By Right: Any use allowed in a zoning district and subject to the restrictions applicable to that zoning district and for which no review by the Planning Board is required.
-However, a building permit issued by the Building Inspector may be required. - Person: Any individual, group of individuals, partnership, firm, corporation, association, or other legal entity. - Pesticide: Any substance or mixture of substances intended for preventing, destroying, repelling, or mitigating any insects, rodents, fungi, weeds, or other form of plant or animal life or viruses, except viruses on or in living man/or other animal; and any substance or mixture of substances intended for use as a plant regulator, defoliant, or desiccant.
-These substances include but are not limited to: herbicides, fungicides, insecticides, and rodenticides. - Petroleum: Any petroleum-based oil of any kind which is liquid at 20 degrees Celsius under atmospheric pressure and has been refined, re-refined, or otherwise processed for the purpose of: 1) being burned to produce heat or energy; 2) as a motor fuel or lubricant; or 3) in the operation of hydraulic equipment.
+Parking Space: An area reserved for the parking of one motor vehicle.

+- Peak Hours of Operation: The busiest hours of operation in an average 24-hour period of a nonresidential use, which may represent the time of heaviest production or of customer or employee traffic, depending on the nature of the use. - Performance Bond: Any security that may be accepted by a municipality to ensure that improvements required as part of an application for development will be satisfactorily completed.
+Such security may also be required as part of a reclamation or restoration plan to ensure that any approved decommissioning plan is fully implemented. - Permitted Use By Right: Any use allowed in a zoning district and subject to the restrictions applicable to that zoning district and for which no review by the Planning Board is required.
+However, a building permit issued by the Building Inspector may be required. - Person: Any individual, group of individuals, partnership, firm, corporation, association, or other legal entity.